dbs700/dbs700.github.io/content/post/2022-12-10-how-to-find-your-own-way-in-ai-ml-ot-any-other-engineering-team/index.md

 ---
-title: How to find your own way in Artificial Intelligence, Machine Learning or any other team?
+title: How to find your own way in Machine Learning or any other team?
 authors:
 - Dmitrii Storozhenko
 date: '2022-12-06'